bobbysebolao/LSx/README.md

 ### Key user journeys

-- I do not have data yet, and would like some help.
+- I do not have data yet, and would like some help
-- I have data and would like to understand more.
+- I have data and would like to understand more

 ### The solution